CSCfi/csc-user-guide/docs/support/tutorials/gis/satellite_ms_guide.md

 #### Preprocessing

 (can be skipped if your data is preprocessed)
-How to know what preprocessing has been done? ->
+How to know what preprocessing has been done?
+-> check filename and naming conventions of your platform Look out for words like Bottom of atmosphere / Surface Reflectance that indicate that atmospheric correction has been done to the product.

 #### Common usecases